Skip to main content

 Label columns

-Defines the name(s) of the dataframe column(s) that refer to the target value(s) H2O Hydrogen Torch aims to predict.
+This setting defines the name(s) of the dataframe column(s) that refer to the target value(s) an H2O Hydrogen Torch experiment can aim to predict.

 Audio column